martinpihrt/OSPy-plugins/plugins/weather_stations/README.md

 This plugin Displays data probes DS18B20 (DS1-6) from Air Temperature and Humidity Monitor plugin and volume, percent from Water Tank Monitor plugin and more sensors.

+The plug-in includes a manifest declaring access to OSPy sensors and other plug-in readings, uses the shared OSPy lifecycle, and reports configured channels, refreshes and unavailable values through the Diagnostics health interface.

 Plugin setup
 -----------
 * Canvas or Text mode for showing data: